martinsvalin/html_entities/README.md

  - My solution performs really well for most operations required by this simple use, allowing me to put jobs in the background in the same thread to avoid creating a lot of threads increasing the hardware use.
 I also used Docker to help us with the process of deployment.

 **How does your solution scale?**
-  - My solution uses Sideqik which is a faster job system, allowing me to execute jobs effitently jobs in background avoid blocking operations.
+  - My solution uses Sideqik which is a faster job system, allowing me to execute jobs efficiently in the background.
 With that we could have a better use of our Hardware by putting jobs to run in background to avoid long processing operations during request making the user wait longer.

  **What would you improve next?**
  - I would make a better use of Redis to cache most of the trivial requests, allowing a faster response to the users.